2. Compilation Explained¶

 NPU-QAT trained models produce float outputs by default.
 By default, NNC generates code to cast the model output from integer to float, if the original ONNX model output is in float.

-is specified, NNC prunes the model to skip the final int to float cast and directly outputs the int,
+When the option output_int=true is specified, NNC prunes the model to skip the final int to float cast and directly outputs the int.

-and user applications should interpret the inference results as int.
+User applications should interpret the inference results as int.

-Please refer to the generated header file in the artifacts directory for output data types of the model library.
+Refer to the generated header file in the artifacts directory for output data types of the model library.

 2.5.2.2.
 CPU Quantized Models¶